a-ui/core_branding_sketch/README.md

 This project contains the Sketch source file of Antwerp's core branding components.
 A visual overview can be found in the [Antwerp branding styleguide](https://a-ui.github.io/core_branding_scss/)

+## Prerequisites

+To use this library you'll need to have [Sketch](https://www.sketchapp.com) installed, version 51 or higher.

 ## Getting started

 To use the library in Sketch, simply copy-paste the following link in your browser's address bar and hit Enter: